shotgunsoftware/tk-toolchain/README.md

 >       assert a == b
 E       assert 1 == 2
 ```
-- Since you'll have installed `pytest` in both Python 2 and Python 3, you can easily switch between both by using `python2 -m pytest` and `python3 -m pytest`.
 - Run a subset of the tests by typing `pytest -k something`.
 Any test name that matches `something` will be executed.
 Tests are named after the file they reside in, the class and method name.
 For example `tests/authentication_tests/test_auth_settings.py::DefaultsManagerTest::test_backwards_compatible`.
 As you can see, using `-k` you can easily run the tests of a single folder, file, class or a test.
 - You can tell `pytest` to stop the execution right into the debugger where an unhandled exception is thrown by passing in `--pdb`.